 The Charleston Gambit

 In the spring of 1780 Polly Cooper, a young patriot, decides to smuggle rifles to her brothers defending Charleston against the British siege.
-As she approaches the city, she’s captured by 25-year-old Irish Colonel Lord Rawdon.
-So begins an improbable romance as Charleston falls and Rawdon spends the next year trying to subdue the South Carolina backcountry.
-Polly struggles with divided loyalties as Rawdon wins a succession of battles—only to discover that victory, in love and war, eludes him.
+As she approaches the city, she’s captured by 25-year-old Irish Colonel Lord Rawdon and begins an improbable romance.
+Charleston falls, and Polly struggles with divided loyalties as Rawdon spends the next year trying to subdue the South Carolina backcountry.

 About the Author